Heepie/DesignPattern/README.md

 ####1) What is Composite Pattern?
 (Keyword: Same way)
 The composite pattern is a partitioning design pattern.
 The composite pattern describes that a group of objects is to **be treated in the same way as a single instance of an object**.
 The intent of a composite is to "compose" objects into tree structures to represent **part-whole hierarchies**.
 Implementing the composite pattern lets clients treat individual objects and compositions uniformly

+### 6. Singleton Pattern
+####1) What is Singleton Pattern?
+(Keyword: restriction, only one)
+The singleton pattern is a software design pattern that **restricts the instantiation of a class to one object**.
+This is useful when exactly one object is needed to coordinate actions across the system.
+The concept is sometimes generalized to systems that operate more efficiently **when only one object exists**, or that restrict the instantiation to a certain number of objects.
+The term comes from the mathematical concept of a singleton.